February 26, 2008

 Up in Chiang Mai, I tried the Thai version.
 Traditionally cooked with chicken, Khao Suey is a coconut curry topped with a selection of fresh herbs and spices.
 All added in the quantities you want from little bowls on the table.This dish makes great party food.
 Mainly, because you would have to be nuts to chop all the garnish ingredients for the two of you.I cooked it for Aunt Madge and her boyfriend.
 They ate loads.
 Spilt it down their sweaters.
 And looked deliriously, inexplicably happy.Something to beat the holiday blues too perhaps?

 First make the soup.
-Chop the ginger and garlic and bring the oil to heat in a large pan over a high flame.
+Chop the ginger, garlic and green chillies and bring the tablespoon of oil to heat in a large pan over a high flame.
+Wash the lentils thoroughly and leave them to sit in a sieve.

-When the oil is hot, fry the onions and the curry leaves until they soften and turn translucent.
+When the oil is hot, fry the onions for five minutes until they soften and turn translucent.
 Then add the garlic, ginger and green chillies and fry for another five minutes.

-Now add the powders and the chicken.
+Now add the spice powders, green chillies and the chicken.
 Seal the chicken on each side, stirring like a maniac to mix them up well with the masalas.

-Submerge the chicken pieces in hot water and leave to boil away on a medium flame.
-While the chicken is cooking, prepare all the garnish ingredients in the following order:
+Submerge the chicken pieces in hot water, adding in the lentils, and leave to boil away on a medium flame.
+While the chicken and lentils are cooking, prepare all the garnish ingredients in the following order: